mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    cd /iac-run-dir/iac-modules/terraform/ccnew/
    ```

-1. Now we are going to configure some Control Center parameters.
+1. Now you are going to configure some Control Center parameters.

    Explore what can be configured in the `default-config` folder.
-Then copy anything you wish to customize into the placeholder `cluster-config.yaml` file in the `custom-config` folder, and make your required changes.
+Then copy anything you wish to customise into the placeholder `cluster-config.yaml` file in the `custom-config` folder, and make your required changes.

 1. Open the placeholder custom configuration file for editing: